-Supplemental exams may be written by students who have a final grade of D in any given core course, up to two courses per semester.
-If a student has a D in 3 or more core courses in any given semester, he/she will be required to retake the failed courses.
+Supplemental exams may be written by students who have a final grade of D in any given core course (course in his/her major), up to two courses per semester.
+If a student has a D in 3 or more core courses in any given semester, he/she may only take supplementary exams in up to two of the failed courses, and must retake the remainder of the failed courses.
 Supplemental exams are scheduled only during the first week of the Fall and Spring Semesters.
 No other exam dates will be given for supplemental exams.
 A supplemental exam will test the student's knowledge of the total body of the course.
-In order to pass the supplementary exam for any given course, a passing grade of C- must be achieved.
+In order to pass the supplementary exam for any given course, a passing grade of C- must be achieved on the exam.
 The final grade listed on the students transcript for the course will be no higher than C-.

-If a student does not pass the supplemental exam for any course, he/she will be automatically withdrawn from any currently enrolled course for which the failed course is a prerequisite.
-The student will then be given the opportunity to reenroll for the failed course when it is next offered.
+If a student does not pass the supplemental exam for any course, he/she will be automatically withdrawn without financial or academic penalty from any currently enrolled course for which the failed course is a Pre-requisite.
+The student will then be given the opportunity to re-enroll for the failed course when it is next offered.